Ivan Miladinović: Radnički Niš

 At the beginning of 2017–18 season, Miladinović moved to Serbian SuperLiga side Radnički Niš, penning a three-year professional contract.
 He made his debut with new club in 1–1 draw to OFK Bačka on 9 September 2017.
 Several days later, Miladinović scored his first goal for Radnički in 1–0 victory over Borac Čačak, being also nominated for a man of the match.

 Sochi

 On 27 July 2021, he joined Russian Premier League club FC Nizhny Novgorod on loan from PFC Sochi.

 On 23 January 2024, Miladinović's contract with Sochi was terminated by mutual consent.

 Tobol

 On 1 February 2024, Kazakhstan Premier League club Tobol announced the signing of Miladinović.

+Yelimay

+On 18 January 2026, Kazakhstan Premier League club Yelimay announced the signing of Miladinović.} On 5 July 2026, after playing five times for the club, Yelimay announced that Miladinović had left the club after his contract was terminated by mutual agreement.

+Astana

+On 7 July 2026, Kazakhstan Premier League club Astana announced the signing of Miladinović.